Data integration: History

 Since 2011, data hub approaches have been of greater interest than fully structured (typically relational) Enterprise Data Warehouses.
 Since 2013, data lake approaches have risen to the level of Data Hubs.
 (See all three search terms popularity on Google Trends.)
 These approaches combine unstructured or varied data into one location, but do not necessarily require an (often complex) master relational schema to structure and define all data in the Hub.

+In recent times, as the number of applications being used have increased many fold and application to application integration have become critical and this has given rise to [Unified APIs] that help application developers integrate their apps with other apps and more recently with [MCP - Model Context Protocol] taking it a step further for AI Agents.

 Data integration plays a big role in business regarding data collection used for studying the market.
 Converting the raw data retrieved from consumers into coherent data is something businesses try to do when considering what steps they should take next.
 Organizations are more frequently using data mining for collecting information and patterns from their databases, and this process helps them develop new business strategies to increase business performance and perform economic analyses more efficiently.
 Compiling the large amount of data they collect to be stored in their system is a form of data integration adapted for Business intelligence to improve their chances of success.